zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "There is a cosmic law which says that every satisfaction must be paid for with a dissatisfaction."
+> "We are always complaining that our days are few, and acting as though there would be no end of them.  "
 >
-> — G.I.
-Gurdjieff
+> — Seneca
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch